 If you enjoy the historic charm of Hale make sure you don’t miss out on a visit to Woolton Village.

 Undoubtedly one of the most picturesque of walks near Liverpool, it’s well worth taking a trip to Wirral Way and Country Park as well as Thurstaston Beach.
 The Wirral Way incorporates Wirral Country Park along the way, so you can take a walk along the disused railway line and beautiful coastal path taking you on a journey along Wirral Penisular.

-Wirral Country Park is a fantastic spot to stop off with a picnic or even for a summer BBQ, with spacious areas catering for both.
+Wirral Country Park is a fantastic spot to stop off with a romantic picnic or even for a summer BBQ.
+The park is home to spacious areas catering for both.
 If you cut through the Country Park towards the beach, you’ll find an enchanting, deciduous set of steps leading you down to the sandy seafront.

 One of the most dog-friendly walks near Liverpool, take a stroll right along the beach for captivating views and a glimpse of Shore Cottage Studio.
 The working artists’ studio adds a unique touch to the aesthetic of the beach itself, serving as a creative haven for those in need of inspiration.